Jeremy Thorpe: Resignation

-In October 1975, Newton made a bungled attempt to shoot Scott that resulted in the killing of Scott's Great Dane.
+In October 1975 Newton made a bungled attempt to shoot Scott that resulted in the killing of Scott's Great Dane Rinka.
 Newton was arrested on charges of possession of a firearm with intent to endanger life, yet the press remained muted, possibly awaiting the bigger story that they hoped would break.
 Their reticence ended in January 1976 when Scott, in court on a minor social security fraud charge, claimed he was being hounded because of his previous sexual relationship with Thorpe.
 This statement, made in court and thus protected from the libel laws, was widely reported.

 On 29 January the Department of Trade published its report into the collapse of London & County Securities.
 The report criticised Thorpe's failure to investigate the true nature of the company before involving himself, "a cautionary tale for any leading politician".
 Thorpe received some relief when his former colleague Peter Bessell, who had resigned from parliament and relocated to California to escape from a string of business failures, re-emerged in early February after discovery by the Daily Mail.
-Bessell gave muddled accounts of his involvement with Scott, but insisted that his former chief was innocent of any wrongdoing.
+Bessell gave muddled accounts of his involvement with Scott but insisted that his former chief was innocent of any wrongdoing.

 On 16 March 1976 Newton's trial began at Exeter Crown Court, where Scott repeated his allegations against Thorpe despite the efforts of the prosecution's lawyers to silence him.
 Newton was found guilty and sentenced to two years' imprisonment, but did not incriminate Thorpe.
 The erosion of public support for the Liberal Party continued with several poor by-election results in March, which the former leader Grimond attributed to increasing lack of confidence in Thorpe.
 On 14 March, The Sunday Times printed Thorpe's answer to Scott's various allegations, under the heading "The Lies of Norman Scott".
 Nevertheless, many of the party's senior figures now felt that Thorpe should resign.

 Thorpe's problems multiplied when Bessell, alarmed by his own position, confessed to the Daily Mail on 6 May that in his earlier statements he had lied to protect his former leader.
 Scott was threatening to publish personal letters from Thorpe who, to forestall him, arranged for The Sunday Times to print two letters from 1961.
 Although these did not conclusively indicate wrongdoing, their tone indicated that Thorpe had not been frank about the true nature of his friendship with Scott.
 On 10 May 1976, amid rising criticism, Thorpe resigned the party leadership, "convinced that a fixed determination to destroy the Leader could itself result in the destruction of the Party".